Khalid Fared (footballer)

-Khalid Fared Fairouz Almass Alabdullah (born 7 January 1987) is a Qatari footballer who plays is a Defender.
+Khalid Fared Fairouz Almass Alabdullah (born 7 January 1987) is a Qatari former professional footballer who played is a defender.
 He formerly played for the Qatar national team.

 Career

-Club career

 Fared played for the youth teams of Al-Arabi SC.
 He achieved recognition by the national team coach, Bruno Metsu, for scoring decisive goals in the Sheikh Jassem Cup in 2010.

 He previously played for Al-Arabi SC, Al Duhail SC, Al-Sailiya SC, Al-Shahania, and Mesaimeer SC.
 In 2024, he was elected as an administrator in the Al-Arabi SC.